HowSimple/KS-CMR/README.md

 # How to Help
 Those who are interested in learning more or assisting in the development of Clear My Record are encouraged to join one of Code for KC's weekly [meetups](https://www.meetup.com/KCBrigade/#:~:text=Code%20for%20KC%20is%20a,use%20technology%20for%20civic%20good.) to meet the project team and hear about the work that is currently being done.

-More information about current work items can be found on our issues page.
+More information about current work items can be found on our [project/issues](https://github.com/codeforkansascity/KS-CMR/projects/2) page.

 A list of key resources for the project are logged on our Wiki.